DutyCalculator Country guides

 Import duty and taxes are due when importing goods into Mexico whether by a private individual or a commercial entity.
 The valuation method is CIF (Cost, Insurance and Freight), which means that the import duty and taxes payable are calculated on the complete shipping value, which includes the cost of the imported goods, the cost of freight, and the cost of insurance.
 However, the duties of some products can be charged based on a unit of measure.
 In addition to duty, imports are also subject to sales tax, customs processing fee (DTA), and in some cases to excise.

 Duty rates in Mexico vary from 0% to 140.4%, with the average duty rate at 13.97%.
 Some products can be imported free of duty (e.g. laptops, and other electronic products).

-VAT is levied on imports at a standard rate of 16% calculated on the sum of the CIF value, duty, and DTA.
+VAT is levied on imports at a standard rate of 16% calculated on the sum of the CIF value, duty, DTA, and excise if applicable.
 Some products can be imported free of VAT.

 Other taxes and custom fees

 - DTA or Customs Processing Fee is applied to all imports at a rate of 0.8% of the sum of the CIF value and duty.